Skip to main content

 In this page we are going to explain how to configure the Gateway routes in all its component and features.

 The gateway's entire behavior is controlled by a single YAML configuration file.
-This file defines all routes, models, and the features applied to them.
+This file defines:

 Routes

 The top-level key is routes.
-Each key under routes defines a separate API endpoint with its own independent configuration.
-For example, customer-service, business-development, and finance could all be distinct routes you can call.
+Each key under routes defines a separate API endpoint with its own independent configuration (e.g. customer-service, business-development, finance).

 Example of config.yaml: